Noise Levels in 99517, AK | Find Quiet Neighborhoods With Our Sound Map

 Quiet office to normal conversation

-Eastern 99517 sounds about 40% louder than Northern 99517 to the human ear, a 4.9 dBA gap.
+To the human ear, noise in eastern 99517 sounds about 99% louder than in northwestern 99517, a 9.9 dBA gap.
 Every 10 dBA roughly doubles perceived loudness.
 Within any of these directions, two homes a quarter mile apart can still differ by 10 or more dBA depending on how close they sit to a major highway.

 How far back from Northern Lights Blvd (anchorage) do you need to be?